Medically reviewed on December 12, 2017

 Do not breast-feed while taking hydrocodone.
 This medicine can pass into breast milk and cause drowsiness, breathing problems, or death in a nursing baby.

 Follow all directions on your prescription label.
 Hydrocodone can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never use hydrocodone in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Do not stop using hydrocodone suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using hydrocodone.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using hydrocodone.

 Store at room temperature, away from heat, moisture, and light.
 Keep the medication in a place where others cannot get to it.